 - A programme requiring a minimum of 100 hours of ESO telescope time.
-For ESO telescopes, one night in visitor mode is defined to be 8 hours in even periods and 10 hours in odd periods. - A programme that has the potential to lead to a major advance or breakthrough in the field of study, has a strong scientific justification, and a plan for a quick and comprehensive effort of data reduction and analysis by a dedicated team. - Large Programmes can span from 1 to 4 periods (i.e. up to a maximum of two consecutive years) for Paranal instruments.
-For La Silla instruments LPs can span up to Period 97. - A good organisational structure of the proposing team, availability of resources and relevant expertise must be demonstrated. - ToO programmes cannot be submitted as Large Programmes (Section 4.4).
+For ESO telescopes, one night in visitor mode is defined to be 8 hours in even periods and 10 hours in odd periods. - A programme that has the potential to lead to a major advance or breakthrough in the field of study, has a strong scientific justification, and a plan for a quick and comprehensive effort of data reduction and analysis by a dedicated team. - Large Programmes can span from 1 to 4 periods (i.e., up to a maximum of two consecutive years), except for APEX Large Programmes, which cannot extend beyond Period 100.
+GTO programmes that request more than 100 hours are limited to two semesters until their impact has been evaluated.

+- A good organisational structure of the proposing team, availability of resources and relevant expertise must be demonstrated. - ToO programmes cannot be submitted as Large Programmes (Section 4.4).